 Holy Communion is celebrated every Wednesday at 10.30am and Services of Healing are held monthly.

-The Church is open everyday from around 9am to approximately 3pm to explore the beautiful building, to light a candle or say a prayer.
+The Church is open everyday from around 9am to twilight to explore the beautiful building, to light a candle or say a prayer.